 If there is a software catalog of plugins you would like to point your instance of Liferay to, all you need is the URL to the catalog.
-Once you have the URL, go to the Plugin Installer in your Control Panel and click the Configuration tab.
-You will see there are two fields in which you can enter URLs to plugin repositories: Trusted Plugin Repositories and Untrusted Plugin Repositories.
-Currently, the only difference between the two is to provide a visual cue for administrators as to which repositories are trusted and untrusted.
+Once you have the URL, go to the App Manager in the Control Panel and click the Install tab.
+You will see there is a field in which you can enter a URL to a plugin repository.

-Enter the URL to the repository to which you wish to connect in one of the fields and click Save.
+Enter the URL to the repository to which you wish to connect and click Save.
 The portlet will connect to the repository and items from this repository will be shown in the list.

 If all this talk of catalogs has put you in the mood to do some shopping, then it’s probably a good time to get acquainted with Liferay’s Shopping application.
 Let’s go down that aisle next.